Darkpaster/Darkpaster.github.io/src/content/topics/en/cognition/rationality.md

 Just as martial arts can be studied independently of physical strength, rationality can be mastered with a healthy brain.
 This is not a matter of innate abilities, but a matter of training the machine that exists in each of our heads.

-Our brains are prone to systematic errors—for example, scope neglect or incorrect probability assessment.
+Our brains are prone to systematic errors — for example, scope neglect or incorrect probability assessment.
 Rationality is designed to correct such errors or find ways to work around them.

 ### 2. Rationality is Not Tied to Verbal Reasoning